khawkins98/transcription-to-markdown/EXAMPLES.md

-# 💡 Usage Examples
+# 💡 Real-World Usage Examples

-This document provides comprehensive examples of how to use the Transcription to Markdown Converter with different types of Amazon Transcribe output and formatting options.
+Wondering what this transcription converter can actually do with your Amazon Transcribe files?
+I've put together comprehensive examples showing different types of input and all the formatting options you get—because seeing the actual output beats reading feature lists every time.

+**You'll learn**: Exactly how different Amazon Transcribe formats convert to markdown, what each formatting preset produces, and which settings work best for different use cases.

+**This assumes**: You're familiar with Amazon Transcribe output and want to see practical before-and-after examples.

-## 📁 Example Input Files
+## 📁 Sample Input Files You Might Have

-### Basic Interview Format
+### Basic Customer Support Call

-Amazon Transcribe output for a simple two-person interview:
+Here's what a typical Amazon Transcribe output looks like for a simple two-person conversation:

 ```json
 {